cdapio/cdap/cdap-docs/developers-manual/source/pipelines/creating-pipelines.rst

       **CDAP Pipelines:** Configuration page, pipeline detail, showing *Export* button on right

-   Similar to exporting from with the CDAP Application Studio, exporting using the button will produce a configuration with UI information, and copying the configuration visible in the lower portion of the page will produce a configuration that does not include the ``"__ui__"`` object in the JSON.
+   Similar to exporting from with the CDAP Studio, exporting using the button will produce a configuration with UI information, and copying the configuration visible in the lower portion of the page will produce a configuration that does not include the ``"__ui__"`` object in the JSON.